What Is Curated Content?

 There are several tools and platforms available for content curation.
 Here are some of the most popular ones:

-Feedly: Feedly is an RSS feed reader that allows you to subscribe to content from your favorite websites and blogs.
+Feedly: Feedly is an RSS feed reader that allows you to subscribe to content from your favourite websites and blogs.
 It’s a great way to stay up-to-date on the latest news and trends in your industry.

 Pocket: It is a bookmarking tool that allows you to save articles, videos, and other content to read later.
 It’s a great way to curate content that you want to share with your audience.